allenck/mapper/mapper_app/README.txt

+**Recent Changes November/December 2023**
+1. Change the way that User Defined Functions are implemented.
+No longer use sqlite3_enable_load_extension and and a recompiled Qt sqlite plugin.
+Now use sqlite3_create_function to define the distance function.
+2. Extensive revision of internal classes to combine properties.
+3. Improved the Edit Connections dialog.
+4. Fixed nunerous bugs.
+5. Add menu actions to ui combo boxes.
+6. Add a new City, Indianapolis,IN to the collection of city databases.
+7. Add option to turn off distracting Google Maps icons.
+8. Segments now have a Location property useful for differentiating street names that duplicate those in other locations.
+9. Changed compile and link to eliminate warnings when QWebEngineView is used.
+10. Added additional sort options for routes in the route combobox.
+11. Added some information on routes in Berlin during 1941-1945 and recent route changres and extensions.
+12. Updated wiki pages with current screenshots.
+13. The Route Segments tab now has table columns that can be moved and/or hidden.

 **Recent Changes November 2022**
 1. Segments no longer have a 'one-way' attribute.
 This has been applied instead to routes.
 With this change routes using only one of the two tracks in a segment.